siakaramalegos/font-performance/performance.md

 ## `sizes`

-- Defines a set of media conditions and sizes intended for display of the image
+- Communicates display width for a set of media conditions
-- Leave out the media condition for the last one (serves as default for no matches)
 - **Order matters!
 First match is used.**
-- Browser chooses the best image to load based on matching display width and user's screen resolution.
+- Leave out the media condition for the last one (default for no match)
 - Add analogous CSS

 ```html